 Façade improvement fund in Hoensbroek-Centrum launched

-Following in the footsteps of Heerlen-Centrum, the facade improvement fund is now also being opened in Hoensbroek-Centrum.
-The Board of B&W has agreed to the proposal of the facade improvement fund and thus wants to encourage property owners in Hoensbroek-Centrum to restore the facades of their historic buildings to their original state.
+After Heerlen-Centrum, we now also open the facade improvement fund in Hoensbroek-Centrum.
+The Board of B&W agrees with the proposal of the facade improvement fund and wants to move property owners in Hoensbroek-Centrum to restore the facades of their historic buildings to their original state.
 The scheme can be applied for from November 1, 2025.

 Duration and locations

-The scheme will open as of November 1, 2025 and run through December 2027, taking into account both the application and execution periods of the works.
-It concerns properties on Gebrookerplein, Hoofdstraat (the part from Markt to Gebrookerplein), Nieuwstraat and Markt.
+We will open the scheme from November 1, 2025 and run until the end of December 2027.
+We take into account both the application and execution periods of the works.
+It concerns properties on Gebrookerplein, Hoofdstraat (from Markt to Gebrookerplein), Nieuwstraat (between Gebrookerplein and Marktstraat) and Markt.

 Request

-Property owners can apply at hoensbroekcentrum@heerlen.nl.
-Based on the content of the application, it will be assessed whether the proposed facade improvement contributes to the objective of the scheme.
-The scheme includes restoring facades with cultural-historical and/or image-defining value to their original state, removing image-disturbing/disfiguring objects and parts of facades and restoring facade ensembles.
+Property owners can request an application form from hoensbroekcentrum@heerlen.nl.
+The assessment committee will assess whether the proposed facade improvement contributes to the purpose of the scheme.
+Among other things, facades with cultural-historical and/or image-defining value can be restored to their original state, the removal of image-disturbing/disfiguring objects and components on facades and the restoration of facade ensembles are covered by the scheme.
 Applications are subject to a grant amount of up to 50% of the amount to be invested by the owner, up to a maximum of €35,000.